JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ## A starting point: party identification

-All of the assignments and worksheets you prepare for this class are based on data collected in the American National Election Study (ANES), a survey of approximately 5,000 vote-eligible citizens collected and distributed each election year by the Inter-university Consortium for Political and Social Research (ICPSR) in Ann Arbor.
+All of the papers and problem sets you prepare for this class are based on data collected in the American National Election Study (ANES), a survey of approximately 5,000 vote-eligible citizens collected and distributed each election year by the Inter-university Consortium for Political and Social Research (ICPSR) in Ann Arbor.
 The survey data inform work in American politics on mobilization and turnout, campaign effects, and provide insights into how party identification changes over time.
 The data collection effort is funded by the federal government (through the National Science Foundation).
 All of the data collected under the ANES (dating back to 1948) are free and available for download [@anes2020].

 If you want to see question wording or other details, you have to access the complete ANES codebook on ELearning.
 Some variables may include responses like DK (“Don’t know”) or NA (‘Not Available”).
 The codebook may indicate these responses are associated with a number, but we treat these as missing values.